momomo/momomo.com.platform.Lambda/README.md

 * We have two namespaces, `Lambda` and `Closure` and can be used interoperable.
 The default namespace is `Lambda` so you could do `Lambda.V1<String>`, or `Lambda.R1<Boolean, String>`.
 But since the Lambda namespace is sometimes difficult to complete (*intellij*) due to its wide use, you could instead do `Closure.V1`

 #### Contribute
-Send an email to `opensource{at}momomo.com` if you would like to contribute in any way, make changes or otherwise have thoughts and ideas on things to improve.
+Send an email to `opensource{at}momomo.com` if you would like to contribute in any way, make changes or otherwise have thoughts and/or ideas on things to improve.

 #### Pipeline
 Adding `E[2-5]` as well, to allow for more defined exception types, in cases where multiple exceptions are thrown from Lambda.
 Normally this would be handled by throwing the least common `Exception` denominator but this is not always ideal.